top of page

 EMBER plan.
 The Berkeley Fire Department’s “Effective Measures for Berkeley’s Ember Resilience” plan (EMBER) creates a new ember-resistant buffer zone in the wildland urban interface (WUI) area east of Grizzly Peak to stand between the East Bay Regional Park District areas and the rest of Berkeley.
 The program would enforce strict defensible space requirements for residences and basic home hardening elements within this zone with the aim of preventing “structure to structure” conflagrations that would overwhelm firefighting resources.

-This is a Berkeley Fire Department project to remediate vegetation throughout Grizzly Peak to protect more than 29,000 structures in the city and to clear evacuation routes in the event of wildfire.
+Grizzly Peak Vegetation Management Plan.
+A Berkeley Fire Department project to remediate vegetation throughout Grizzly Peak to protect the more than 29,000 structures in the area and keep evacuation routes clear in the event of a wildfire.
+This is a collaboration with East Bay Municipal Utilities District (EBMUD), UC Berkeley, Berkeley Fire Department, and East Bay Regional Park District (EBRPD).

 GREAT RESOURCES FROM THE LOCAL FIRESAFE COUNCILS: